josephcarpinelli/MonsterVersus/README.md

 # Building

-Download and run in any modern web browser.
+Download and run in any modern web browser, or use this [GitHub Pages Link](https://josephcarpinelli.github.io/MonsterVersus/).

 # Contributing